meshcloud/meshcloud-docs/docs/meshstack.openshift.md

 ### IdP Configuration

-In order to integrate with [Meshstack Identity Federation](./meshstack.identity-federation.md), Operators need to configure the Meshstack Identity Broker as an [OpenID Identity Provider in OpenShift](https://docs.okd.io/latest/install_config/configuring_authentication.html#OpenID) using the following settings:
+In order to integrate with [Meshstack Identity Federation](./meshstack.identity-federation.md), operators need to configure the Meshstack Identity Broker as an [OpenID Identity Provider in OpenShift](https://docs.okd.io/latest/install_config/configuring_authentication.html#OpenID) using the following settings:

 ```yml
 identityProviders: